CP317S18/CP317S18.github.io/index.md

 ## 2.3 User characteristics

 The intended audience of _Shout!_ are users that seek to network with other users within their environment. _Shout!_ is accessible on iOS and Android.
 Users must have the technical expertise to use the basic functions of the [devices](#142-definitions) on which _Shout!_ is installed.
-Experience using a messaging application will assist in the amount of time required to become familiar with the application.
-The user interface is intended to be intuitive such that there will be a short learning curve.
+Previous experiences of using a messaging application such as [Facebook Messenger](https://itunes.apple.com/ca/app/messenger/id454638411?mt=8) will assist in the amount of time required to become familiar with the application.
+The user interface is intended to be simple and intuitive to allow users to operate and navigate the application with minimal resistance and confusion.
+A short explanation on the functionalities will be provided upon the first launch of the application to guide the users.

 ## 2.4 Constraints